abragad/wp-bsky-autoposter/readme.txt

 * The output will be: `#market-analysis #investments`

 The hashtags are generated from the tag slugs, ensuring they are properly formatted for Bluesky (lowercase, with hyphens instead of spaces).

+= Inline Hashtags =

+The plugin includes an experimental feature to improve hashtag readability by moving single-word hashtags into the text where they appear.
+For example:

+* If your post contains "Apple plans to launch an all-screen iPhone in 2027 #apple #iphone #anniversary-iphone"
+* With inline hashtags enabled, it will become: "#Apple plans to launch an all-screen #iPhone in 2027 #anniversary-iphone"

+Features:
+* Only affects single-word hashtags (no multi-word or special characters)
+* Preserves original word capitalization
+* Removes duplicate hashtags from the end of the post
+* Maintains proper spacing and formatting

 = Link Tracking =